wheelsbot7/laughing-carnival/content/blog/archinstall/index.md

 ---
-title: "The easy way to install Arch"
+title: " The easy way to install Arch"
 date: 2024-08-05
 publishDate: 2024-08-05
 lastmod: 2024-08-05